-- 1 16-oz can of cannellini beans, rinsed and drained
+- 1 15.5-oz can cannellini beans, rinsed and drained

 - Half a bunch escarole

-- 1/2 cup pastina, uncooked
+- ½ cup pastina, uncooked

-Preheat oven to 375°F and spray an 8" x 8" baking dish with cooking spray.
+- Preheat oven to 375°F and spray an 8" x 8" baking dish with cooking spray.

-Add all meatball ingredients to a large mixing bowl and mix until just combined.
+- Add all meatball ingredients to a large mixing bowl and mix until just combined.
 I like to put on disposable gloves and mix everything with my hands.

-Press meatball mixture into the greased pan in an even layer.
+- Press meatball mixture into the greased pan in an even layer.
 Bake for 14-15 minutes, or until the mixture is cooked through and the thickest part registers 165°F. Set aside to cool slightly before slicing into cubes.

-Add cubed potato and saute for 1-2 minutes.
+- Add cubed potato and saute for 1-2 minutes.
 Pour in 2 cups of the broth and let simmer and cook for 7-8 minutes.

-Add rinsed and drained cannellini beans and cook for 3-4 minutes.
+- Add rinsed and drained cannellini beans and cook for 3-4 minutes.
 At this point remove the pot from the heat.
 Blend contents of pot well with an immersion blender, or carefully transfer everything to a blender and blend until smooth.
 Transfer pureed soup mixture back to the pot, and set the pot back on the stove over medium heat.

-Add remaining 2 cups of broth and 2 cups of water to the broth and stir until combined.
+- Add remaining 2 cups of broth and 2 cups of water to the broth and stir until combined.

-Add the escarole to the pot and stir.
+- Add the escarole to the pot and stir.
 Let the escarole simmer and become tender for about 10 minutes.
 Add the meatballs and stir to combine.

-Raise heat to medium-high and add dry pastina.
+- Raise heat to medium-high and add dry pastina.
 Cook for 5 minutes, stirring to prevent the pasta from clumping together (but if that does happen, just break them up with the back of a wooden spoon).

-Once the pasta is tender, serve with a sprinkling of Parmesan or Pecorino-Romano cheese and a squeeze of fresh lemon juice (optional).
+- Once the pasta is tender, serve with a sprinkling of Parmesan or Pecorino-Romano cheese and a squeeze of fresh lemon juice (optional).